 If you're making these for a party or holiday meal and want to do some prep ahead of time, you can mix the filling and prep the mushrooms the day before.
 It's best to bake the mushrooms just before serving.

 Stuffed mushrooms are best served fresh, but if you do have some leftover they'll keep for several days in the refrigerator.
 They reheat well in a microwave or toaster oven.

 Stuffed mushrooms are not freezer-friendly.

 If the stems on your mushrooms are short and difficult to remove, it helps to take the handle end of a spoon and run it around the perimeter of the stem.
-Then carefully pop the stem out.
+Then carefully pop out the stem.

-Finally, as mentioned above, a teaspoon works best for filling the mushrooms because the diameter is similar to that of the mushroom cavities.
+Finally, a teaspoon works best for filling the mushrooms because the diameter is similar to that of the mushroom cavities.
 You'll use about 2 teaspoons of filling per mushroom.

 I hope you love these super easy Vegan Stuffed Mushrooms!
 If you try the recipe be sure to leave a star rating and comment below to let us know!

 - 15 medium/large button mushrooms, white or cremini (baby bella)

 - 3 tablespoons olive oil, divided